nurpax/c64jasm/docs/docs/index.md

 **VICE**: See the [VICE website](http://vice-emu.sourceforge.net/) for download and installation instructions.
 Once you have it installed, make sure the VICE emulator binary `x64` is in your `PATH`.

-**Vim**: C64jasm vim plugin for syntax highlighting and better editing support: [c64jasm plugin for vim](https://github.com/neochrome/vim-c64jasm)
+For vim users: C64jasm vim plugin for syntax highlighting and better editing support: [c64jasm plugin for vim](https://github.com/neochrome/vim-c64jasm)

 ## Getting started